 There is a clear and notable preference for in-state over out-of-state applicants.

 Both of the University of Arizona schools are partnered with Banner University Medical Center.
-Banner is one of the largest hospital networks in Arizona and has hospitals all over Phoenix.
-A benefit to being a trainee or resident there is if you’re interested in staying on with Banner, they like to recruit their own and offer certain benefits to residents.
+Banner is one of the largest hospital networks in Arizona, with hospitals located throughout Phoenix.
+A benefit of being a trainee or resident is that if you’re interested in staying on with Banner, they tend to recruit their own and offer certain benefits to residents.

 List of Osteopathic Medical Schools in Arizona (DO)